Charles Collett: Other steam engines

 At the Grouping the GWR had absorbed many lines, such as those in Central Wales, that were lightly built and needed light engines to operate them.
 By the 1930s, the Victorian 0-6-0s which had filled these duties were wearing out.
 Still available were the Dean Goods, renovated by the fitting of more modern Belpaire boilers.
 To free them up from other duties, Collett designed the 2251 class of inside-cylindered 0-6-0 tender engines.
 Very similar in frames and motion to the 5700 Pannier tanks, but with cylinders designed to support a No 10 standard boiler, they were given a Yellow route classification (slightly heavier than the Dean Goods).
 120 engines were built from 1930 to 1948 by Collett and Hawksworth.
 They were able and popular engines, capable of pulling light passenger trains at 60 mph.
 As well as branch line duties, they were used on main line stopping trains.

 For another engine, Collett looked back to the GWR 517 Class for inspiration.
 Using the same 0-4-2T outline, but modern components in common with the 5400 and 6400 0-6-0PTs, he created the 4800 class.
 The 75 engines of the 4800 series were all fitted for autotrain working, and were widely distributed around the GWR network.
 The 20 engines of the 5800 series were identical but not auto-fitted, and less widely spread.
 In 1946, the 4800 series 0-4-2Ts were renumbered into the 1400 range to make way for some of the 2800 class 2-8-0s which were converted to oil-burning and renumbered in the 4800 range.
 The 5800s were not renumbered.
-These delightful engines, being small and nowhere near the end of their working life when steam was withdrawn on British Railways, were popular targets for saving, and four have been preserved.
+The 1400s, being small and nowhere near the end of their working life when steam was withdrawn on British Railways, were popular targets for saving, and four have been preserved.